thomasnield/oreilly_kotlin_for_data_science/1. From Data Science to Production with Kotlin/section_iv_flow_control_and_classes.md

 ## 4-3B: Putting functions in a class

-It is possible to add functions to a class which can use the properties (or other logic in your project) to produce interesting calculations.
+It is possible to add functions to a class which can use the properties (or other code in your project) to produce helpful calculations.
 Below, we add a `getAge()` function to the `Patient` class which returns the patient's age.

 ```kotlin
 import java.time.LocalDate